 Whether you are headed out of town for the day to visit a theme park, jumping on a plane for a quick business trip or packing for an extended vacation; you are vulnerable to identity theft.

-You are fifteen times more likely to have your ID stolen than to have your car broken into.
-The sooner you are able to stop ID theft, the better.
+Around 1 in 15 people were victims of identity theft in 2017, according to Identity Force.
+An identity theft happens every 2 seconds, so the sooner you are able to stop ID theft, the better.
 Take these tips into consideration when you travel so that you can prevent ID theft before you fall victim to it!

 Secure Your Cell Phone